Prehistory of Taiwan: Neolithic

 These later differentiated into the Niumatou and Yingpu cultures in central Taiwan, the Niuchouzi (牛稠子) and Dahu cultures in the southwest, the Beinan Culture in the southeast and the Qilin (麒麟) culture in the central east.

-The Yuanshan Culture (圓山) in the northeast does not appear to be closely related to these, featuring sectioned adzes, shouldered-stone adzes and pottery without cord impressions.
+The Yuanshan culture (圓山) in the northeast does not appear to be closely related to these, featuring sectioned adzes, shouldered-stone adzes and pottery without cord impressions.

 Some scholars suggest that it represents another wave of immigration from southeast China, but no similar culture is known from there either.

 Archaeological evidence of prehistoric cultures dating back 4500 years before present was found in Nangang Village, Cimei, Penghu in 1983.

 The Niuchouzi Culture flourished around what is now Tainan 2,500 BC to 1,000 BC.
 They are known for orange pottery decorated with rope patterns.

 In the early Neolithic period, jade was used only for tools such are adzes, axes and spear points.

 From about 2500 BC, jade ornaments began to be produced, peaking in sophistication between 1500 BC and 1 AD, particularly in the Beinan Culture of southern Taiwan.

 All the jade found on Taiwan came from a deposit of green nephrite at Fengtian, near modern Hualien City.

 Nephrite from Taiwan began to appear in the northern Philippines between 1850 and 1350 BC, spawning the Philippine jade culture.

 Around the beginning of the Common Era, artisans in Taiwan switched from jade to metal, glass and carnelian.

 However, Philippine craftsmen continued to work jade from Taiwan until around 1000 AD, producing lingling-o pendants and other ornaments, which have been found throughout southeast Asia.

-Iron Age
+Metal Age

 Artifacts of iron and other metals appeared on Taiwan around the beginning of the Common Era.

-At first these were trade goods, but by around 400 AD wrought iron was being produced locally using bloomeries, a technology possibly introduced from the Philippines.
+At first these were trade goods, but by around AD 400 wrought iron was being produced locally using bloomeries, a technology possibly introduced from the Philippines.

 Distinct Iron Age cultures have been identified in different parts of the island: the Shihsanhang Culture (十三行文化) in the north, the Fanzaiyuan Culture (番仔園) in the northwest, the Daqiuyuan Culture (大邱園) in the hills of southwest Nantou County, the Kanding Culture in the central west, the Niaosung Culture in the southwest, the Guishan Culture (龜山) at the southern tip of the island, and the Jingpu Culture (靜浦) on the east coast.

 The earliest trade goods from China found on the island date from the Tang dynasty (618–907 AD).